jepemo/awesome-complexity/README.md

 # awesome-complexity
 Complexity

-# Definition
+# Definitions
-> << ... about complexity science, which is an interdisciplinary field—at the intersection of mathematics, computer science and natural science—that focuses on discrete models of physical systems.
-In particular, it focuses on complex systems, which are systems with many interacting components. ... >> - [Think Complexity Book](http://greenteapress.com/complexity/html/index.html)
+> About complexity science, which is an interdisciplinary field—at the intersection of mathematics, computer science and natural science—that focuses on discrete models of physical systems.
+In particular, it focuses on complex systems, which are systems with many interacting components. - [Think Complexity Book](http://greenteapress.com/complexity/html/index.html)

 > Complexity characterises the behaviour of a system or model whose components interact in multiple ways and follow local rules, meaning there is no reasonable higher instruction to define the various possible interactions. - [Wikipedia](https://en.wikipedia.org/wiki/Complexity)

+> Complexity theory is really a movement of the sciences.
+Standard sciences tend to see the world as mechanistic.
+That sort of science puts things under a finer and finer microscope.
+In biology the investigations go from classifying organisms to functions of organisms, then organs themselves, then cells, and then organelles, right down to protein and enzymes, metabolic pathways, and DNA.
+This is finer and finer reductionist thinking.
+The movement that started complexity looks in the other direction.
+It’s asking, how do things assemble themselves?
+How do patterns emerge from these interacting elements?
+Complexity is looking at interacting elements and asking how they form patterns and how the patterns unfold.
+It’s important to point out that the patterns may never be finished.
+They’re open-ended.
+In standard science this hit some things that most scientists have a negative reaction to.
+Science doesn’t like perpetual novelty. - [Wikiquote](https://en.wikiquote.org/wiki/Systems_theory)

 # Books